Adult Programs, Events & Exhibits

 The Brown Bag Book Discussions group meets every third week at noon in the second floor conference room.
 The lively conversation about a novel, biography, or an occasional nonfiction title—each selected by the group, are led by trained librarians.

-Guided by yoga instructor Nora LeMorin, these mid-day sessions designed to help relax and strengthen involve traditional and adapted poses that are practiced either standing or seated in chairs – no mats needed.
-Sessions take place on Mondays at 12:15 pm and Wednesdays at 1:15 pm (except during school vacation weeks) on the stage of the Ossie Davis Theater.
+Guided by yoga instructor Nora LeMorin, these mid-day sessions are designed to help relax and strengthen through traditional and adapted poses that are practiced either standing or seated in chairs – no mats needed.
+Sessions take place on Mondays at 12:30 – 1:30 pm and Wednesdays at 1:15 – 2:00 pm (except during school vacation weeks) on the stage of the Ossie Davis Theater.
+Social distancing will be observed.
+Masks are required.
+Capacity is limited.
+First come.
+First served.

 Friends Monthly Book Sale